AI isn’t what helps you solve that

 I recently obtained the keypad section from a Reuters 3000 Xtra keyboard.
 I’m a fan of tiny keyboards like the planck.
 These keyboards usually don’t have a numpad, so an external keypad is appealing to me.

-Discovery To start of with we will take a physical overview of this keypad.
+To start of with we will take a physical overview of this keypad.
 Both to learn what we have to work with, but also just to document it.

-Description of the keypad On the outside the first thing that catches the eye are the giant colored MINE and YOURS buttons, quickly followed by the other weirdly labeled and colored buttons.
+On the outside the first thing that catches the eye are the giant colored MINE and YOURS buttons, quickly followed by the other weirdly labeled and colored buttons.
+I’m sure they were meaningful in the 3000 Xtra system.
+I will make good use of them as macro buttons.
+Also notice the alarm label, behind that white cover is an led.
+I’m probably going to place the numlock indicator there.